-When retailers know you've taken the time to get to know them, they're often much happier to refer a customer to you instead of saying, "I don't know where you can get that specific product or service."
+When a fellow retailing professional recognizes that you've taken the time to become familiar with what they take pride in offering to the community, they're often much happier to refer a customer to you instead of saying, "I don't know where you can get that specific product or service."

 Each day, use the opportunities for teamwork as you get in gear for profitability.